gelsogrove/shopME/finalproject-AG/finalproget.md

 ShopMe transforms WhatsApp into a sales and service channel with these key features:

 The platform supports multiple businesses with isolated workspaces.
-Each business manages their product catalog, offers,services, Faq.
+Each business manages their product catalog, offers, services, Faq.

 The system sends scheduled notifications for new offers keeping customers engaged.

-Business owners can customize settings including branding, language support (Italian, English, Spanish), and AI behavior parameters (temperature, token limits,etc).
+Business owners can customize settings including branding, language support (Italian, English, Spanish), and AI behavior parameters (temperature, token limits, etc).

 All sensitive operations use secure temporary links rather than being handled in chat conversations.

 ### **1.3.
 Design and user experience:**

+User interaction happens through WhatsApp.
+Customers message a business number, receive a registration link, and then interact with the AI assistant to ask questions, place orders, and manage their account.

 The platform includes an admin panel where business owners can manage:
 - AI Prompts and settings